scttfrdmn/cargoship/README.md

 This is a yaml file that contains information about what was passed to the CLI.
 It will be created as `cli-invocation-meta.yaml` in the output directory.

+### CLI Output

+The console output from the `suitcasectl` app will also be logged in json format to the directory containing the suitcases.
+This will be in a file called `suitcasectl.log`.

 ### Suitcases

 Suitcases are the giant blob (or blobs) of all the data